Dave-Choi/strategy/agricola/index.md

 More experienced players will often try to fill their hands with weaker minor improvements that have low prerequisites or costs, because of the power of the starting player/minor improvement play.
 Minors that stay in your hand provide you no benefit at all.

 Having a larger family than your opponents also gives you incredible momentum, because you have spare actions to take starting player back whenever you lose it.

+One trick players will attempt sometimes is to take starting player in stage 2, with their first turn, and then build a room, to get family growth in the next round.
+Most of the time, this is an overly greedy play, and experienced players will block it by building their own room, or stables.
+If another player already has room for family growth, and has more than 2 wood, or another player has resources to build a room, this isn't a safe/good play.
+It can actually swing the game and be a king-making (setting up another player to win the game) event.

+I've had it happen a few times where someone attempted this, when another player already had a room, and I built a room instead, and got first crack at family growth because of the seating order, and I got to run away with the game, because I got the benefit of doing something else instead of rushing the first room (e.g. getting enough for a room and stables, 2 rooms, getting first fireplace, playing a bunch of occupations, etc.), on top of first family growth.
 </div>

 <div class="well" markdown="1">